What Is Total Ankle Replacement?

 Arthritic changes may be a result of normal wear and tear due to aging or from an injury such as a broken ankle or dislocation.
 Arthritis eventually leads to loss of cartilage, pain, and/or deformity.

-In this procedure, the ankle joint is removed and replaced with an artificial implant.
+In this procedure, the ankle joint is removed and replaced with an artificial implant made of metal and plastic.
 The goal of ankle replacement is to provide pain relief while preserving ankle motion so the patient has less pain and better function during activity.

-bone in the talus (the bottom bone of the ankle joint).
+bone in the talus (the bottom bone of the ankle joint), or bone too soft to support the joint.
 A history of deep infections of the ankle, significantly abnormal nerve function or sensation (also known as peripheral neuropathy), inadequate or absent leg muscle function, and poor blood flow

-Recovery from a total ankle replacement requires a period of non-weightbearing in a cast or boot to allow the implants to heal in place.
-The procedure is usually performed in an inpatient setting, with the patient spending one or several nights in the hospital.
+Recovery from a total ankle replacement requires a variable period of non-weightbearing in a cast or boot to allow the implants to heal in place.
+The procedure is usually performed in an inpatient setting, with the patient spending up to several nights in the hospital.
 Strict elevation for many days after the procedure is necessary

 to control swelling and improve wound healing.
 After the surgical wounds are healed, some foot and ankle orthopaedic surgeons will allow the patient to start working on gentle range-of-motion activities even if they are non-weightbearing.
 Weightbearing